 Start Your New Career Path

-For the person seeking a good job that does not require the time and investment of the CPA, the accounting clerk career is a good one.
-If you are good at math, love crunching numbers and helping stay on top of a business's income and outgo, this might be the career for you.
+For those seeking a good job without the time and investment required for a CPA, the accounting clerk career is a great option.
+If you're good at math, enjoy crunching numbers, and managing a business's finances, this could be the career for you.

 This is one of those jobs that many business owners do not want to do and will often hire out for these tasks.
 As an accounting clerk, you can make your mark in the accounting field without spending years in traditional education settings.